bomatson/accountable/_posts/howard/2018-06-11-howard-goals-week-commencing-11-jun-2018.md

 2. H Bureau: A new client secured via my 4E framework and positioning

+3. Successfully complete AMP program (Aug 7)

 ### Key Goals

-1. Share Fondo with 5 early adopters and get feedback from 3 of them.
+1. Fix Fondo bugs.
+Share with 5 early adopters and get feedback from 3 of them.
 List out 3 key actions to do next from this (Leap 1)

-Fail: Developer on vacation, still too many bugs :-/

 2. Get Sustainable product offering into condition to share.
 Have action plan for first 3 steps to take to get it to market (Leap 2)

-90% success, some tweaks to get it over the line

-3. Send newsletter 19 to full mailing list.
-Increase on open rate from edition 18 (Leap 1)

-100% success!
+3. AMP module 2 drafted in passable condition (main deck skeleton and overall flow complete) for finishing early next week (Leap 3)